Tetiana-KET/demo_book_list/README.md

 - Responsive layout.
 - Sticky footer, when page content is short, with a link to the GitHub profile.

+## Extra features

+- Searching a book
+- Search works globally, regardless of the current filter;
+- When search is cleared, you fall back to the filtered set;

 ![alt text](image-5.png)
 ![alt text](image-6.png)
 ![alt text](image-1.png)